ceelee001808/California_Housing_Bills_2023-2024/README.md

 My goal was to show - at a glance- the 2023-2024 California housing bills that have the strongest organisational backing (and which face resistance) by turning a raw CSV of data analysis filings into an interactive chart.

 **Data Source:**
 The CSV file was provided by my research supervisor Professor Clayton Nall from the UCSB Poli-Sci department.
-The data consists of 178 distinct housing-related bills with 1678 unique organizations either supporting or against certian bills.
+The data consists of 178 distinct housing-related bills with 1678 unique organizations either supporting or against certain bills.

 **Column	Meaning	Example From CSV File:** bill.no	= Bill identifier (upper-cased later) EX)AB-1490